 “Altes Wettbüro” in Dresden

-I discovered this faded mural on a classicistic building near the Albertplatz in Dresden.
-At the time of my visit, it housed a restaurant with the name “Altes Wettbüro” (“Old Betting Office”).
+Strollers will find this faded mural of a dancing couple on a classicistic building near the Albertplatz in Dresden.
+At the time of my visit, it housed a restaurant named “Altes Wettbüro” (Old Betting Office).
 [German]

-Lower gate of Lamberg Castle
+Lower Gate of Lamberg Castle

 Trompe l’oeil in Füssen

-The High Palace (Hohes Schloss) in the Bavarian city of Füssen is known for its illusionist architectural paintings.
-I was impressed by the illusionistic oriel windows.
+The High Palace (Hohes Schloss) in the Bavarian city of Füssen is known for its Trompe l’oeil architectural paintings.
+For example, I was impressed by the illusionistic oriel windows.
 They give the building a surreal touch.

 WRB Philadelphia (Locomotive)